KMD Moves

 ART

-The Art Academy – Department of Fine Art offers an active and international learning environment where students’ own artistic practice and reflection are in focus.
+The Art Academy – Department of Contemporary Art offers an active and international learning environment where students’ own artistic practice and reflection are in focus.
 It is possible for the students to explore a wide range of artistic forms of expression and to develop through production, supervision and critical discussion.

 The department has core expertise in eight focus areas: painting and drawing, sculpture and installations, ceramics and clay, time-based art and performance, new media, textiles, printmaking and photography.